deaumo/proxmox-terraform-ansible-csgo/README.md

 What you need:
 - What bridge will the VM be connected to ?
 - What is the IP address of the VM going to be ?
-- How many servers do you want to run ? (needed for compute and disk space dimensionning)
+- How many CSGO servers do you want to run ? (needed for compute and disk space dimensionning)

 The following commands on display will be adapted to my case.
 Change accordingly to your needs.
 My bridge will be vmbr3.
 I will run 4 CSGO servers on this VM, therefore I need at least 200 GB of disk space.
 On my server, I set 8vcpu for servers to spin up faster. (vcpus will be set in the terraform part).
 4 GB of RAM seems to be enough.